 Pest control for squirrels can be necessary at times.
 In an area such as Greater London, where gardens and parkland are located close to one another, squirrel activity will never be far behind.

-Officially, squirrels are not categorised as vermin but many in the pest control field and local environmental authorities regard them as vermin in all but name.
+Officially, squirrels are not categorised as vermin but as a rodent however many in the pest control field and local environmental authorities regard them as vermin in all but name.

 It must also be noted that it is technically illegal to trap and kill squirrels.
 If one is inadvertently trapped, then squirrels must be humanely killed by a professional pest control company.
 Failing to do so is a breach of the law and prosecutions have been made against those who have been found to have destroyed a squirrel in an inhumane way.

 Pest control for squirrels is the responsibility of a professional pest control company.
 Due to the legal status and behaviours of squirrels, it is best to contact professionals who will be able to tackle the problem efficiently and humanely.